Golden Triangle Cultural Tour

 Day 6 Jaipur

-1. Artisans’ tour with visits to marble masons, bangle makers, and brass workers.
+Optional: Artisans’ tour with visits to marble masons, bangle makers, and brass workers in the evening.

 --

 It is time to say adieu.
 Take back great memories and learnings from this holistic tour of India that, we hope, gave you a perfect first introduction to our vast land of diverse cultures.
-We drive back to Delhi where we drop you to the airport for the onward journey.
+We can drop you off either at Delhi airport or Jaipur airport/railway station for your onward journey.

 Customization